anyswap/Anyswap-MPCNode/README.md

 # Introduction
-DCRM wallet service is a distributed key generation and distributed signature service that can serve as a distributed custodial solution.
+MPC wallet service is a distributed key generation and distributed signature service that can serve as a distributed custodial solution.

-*Note : dcrm-walletService is considered beta software.
+*Note : mpc is considered beta software.
 We make no warranties or guarantees of its security or stability.*

 # Install the Docker version
 ## 1. Install Docker.
 This depends on your platform, on Ubuntu this works: